Decoupage Ideas – Glass Jar with Decorative Lid

 I especially enjoyed shopping for decorative knobs.
 There were so many great options to choose from.
 Anthropologie has thee most beautiful varieties.
 Wow!
 I could not decide.

 Suddenly I want to dream up other projects that required more knobs!

 Hobby Lobby also has a large and diverse collection, and theirs are less expensive than Anthro.

-I asked the girls to bring their own selections for the decoupage papers; wrapping paper, scrap-booking paper, tissue paper or anything else they thought would work.
+I asked my friends to bring their own selections for the decoupage papers; wrapping paper, scrapbooking paper, tissue paper, or anything else they thought would work.